iAvoe/Object-Oriented-Analysis-Design-Review-8/README.md

 ##### Desktop & Mobile Platform

-The primary principles of UI design of a desktop system include principles which also generally apply to other types of devices.
 Which of the following principles is NOT an important guideline when considering the layout and format of a particular screen.​
 - Dark colors should be avoided.

 Which of the following are the two primary characteristics of smartphone UI design that are different than UI desktop design?